 Each prisoner has a list of visitors that may come to visit them.
 If they are not on that list you will not be allowed a visit.
 Each prison in Scotland operates bookings differently dependent on facilities.
 In some prisons the prisoner will book the visit and you will be notified, in others you will be able to phone and book.
 For details on how to book a visit at a specific prison, visit the prison information pages.

 To find out visit times and information, please visit the prison pages where your relative is located.
 When you visit a prison you will need some form of photographic ID, you may also be asked for some additional ID.
 Before you travel it is best to contact the prison to make sure you have the correct documents required.

 Keeping in touch

-The Scottish Prison Service recognises that children and families are hugely motivating factors that can influence behaviour change and is committed to working with families, community and voluntary sector partners in order to maintain meaningful family contact throughout a period of imprisonment.
+Children and families are hugely motivating factors that can influence behaviour change and SPS are committed to working with families, community and voluntary sector partners in order to maintain meaningful family contact throughout a period of imprisonment.
 Find out more about how to contact someone in prison.